Peter O'Neill: APEC and China

-Hosting of the Asia-Pacific Economic Cooperation (APEC) meeting in 2018 was a highpoint in international relations for O'Neill as prime minister.
-The meeting was however dominated by disagreement.
-US president Donald Trump did not come to the meeting and sent his vice president Mike Pence.
-Pence did however stay in Cairns, Australia and flew daily to PNG.
-Russia's leader Vladimir Putin did neither attend the conference.
-China's highest leader Xi Jinping came and stayed in Port Moresby.
-China contributed massively towards organising the meeting, especially though the building of infrastructure in Port Moresby.
-The capital was also decked by Chinese flags.
+Hosting the Asia-Pacific Economic Cooperation (APEC) meeting in 2018 was a highpoint in international relations for O'Neill as prime minister.
+The meeting was, however, dominated by disagreement.
+US president Donald Trump did not come to the meeting and sent his vice president, Mike Pence.
+Pence did, however, stay in Cairns, Australia, and flew daily to PNG.
+Russia's leader, Vladimir Putin, did not attend the conference.
+China's highest leader, Xi Jinping, came and stayed in Port Moresby.
+China contributed massively to organising the meeting, especially through the building of infrastructure in Port Moresby.
+The capital was also decked out in Chinese flags.
 Chinese officials dominated the proceedings.
 They restricted, for example, access for the press to an important sideline meeting of China and Pacific nations.
-On the other hand, PNG officials reacted by taking matters in their own hand.
-Chinese officials were escorted out of the building by security, when Rimbink Pato, the PNG minister of foreign affairs was drafting a final communiqué with his staff.
+On the other hand, PNG officials reacted by taking matters into their own hands.
+Chinese officials were escorted out of the building by security when Rimbink Pato, the PNG minister of foreign affairs, was drafting a final communiqué with his staff.

-The meeting concluded without a joint communiqué because the US and China could not find common terms.
+The meeting concluded without a joint communiqué because the US and China could not find common ground.
 That had not happened before at APEC.
-Australia was also wary of Chinese influence and moved in rapidly before the conference to claim the harbour of Manus Island to prevent this becoming a base for Chinese ships.
+Australia was also wary of Chinese influence and moved rapidly before the conference to claim the harbour of Manus Island to prevent it from becoming a base for Chinese ships.

-The expenditure for this conference, especially the purchase of a fleet of Maserati and Bentley mororcars, played a role in the ousting of O'Neill as prime minister.
-The conference was widely considered as a failure in diplomacy.
-O'Neill considered organising the APEC meeting however a success.
+The expenditure for this conference, especially the purchase of a fleet of Maserati and Bentley motorcars, played a role in the ousting of O'Neill as prime minister.
+The conference was widely considered a failure of diplomacy.
+O'Neill considered organising the APEC meeting a success.

 Governance

 O'Neill was referred to as a controversial Prime Minister when he was returned in 2017.
 There are laudatory comments on his tenure of office, but overall it has been mired in criticism because of governance issues.
 These issues predate his appointment as Prime Minister.
-His supporters point to his success in business before entering politics as qualification for leadership.
-Opponents argue that his business success is permeated with influence in government and that his directorships in government enterprises prior to his success in politics is significant.
+His supporters point to his success in business before entering politics as a qualification for leadership.
+Opponents argue that his business success is permeated with influence in government and that his directorships in government enterprises prior to his success in politics are significant.

 National Provident Fund

-The commission of inquiry in the National Provident Fund of 2003 recommended to prosecute O'Neill for extorting money in return for revaluing a contract to build a high-rise.
-A rise in the contract price was given because of rising costs as a consequence of currency devaluation and O'Neill was said to obtain a cut from this increase.
-O'Neill appeared for a committal court in 2005 but the charges were dropped due to insufficient evidence.
+The commission of inquiry in the National Provident Fund of 2003 recommended prosecuting O'Neill for extorting money in return for revaluing a contract to build a high-rise.
+A rise in the contract price was given because of rising costs as a consequence of currency devaluation, and O'Neill was said to obtain a cut from this increase.
+O'Neill appeared in a committal court in 2005, but the charges were dropped due to insufficient evidence.
 O'Neill had no objection to reopening the case.